YUVRAJRANA10/YUVRAJRANA10/README.md

 Hi, I'm Yuvraj Singh! 👋

 I'm a passionate developer with experience in various programming languages and technologies.
-I am a First year student who has always shown interest in learning new tech stacks.
+I am a Second year student who has always shown interest in learning new tech stacks.
 Currently, I am focusing on Web development.
 I enjoy working on open-source projects and contributing to the developer community.

 ## Skills